aiops/logsight-cli-py/README.rst

 Alternatively, to set the required environment variables for the Logsight command-line client, you can create an environment file called an Logsight rc file, or logsightrc.sh file.
+A sample file is available at bin/logsightrc.sh.
-You can update and, afterwards, source the following file:
+You can update it and, afterwards, source it:

 .. code-block:: console

-    source bin/logsightrc.sh
+    $ source bin/logsightrc.sh

 Passing Options